ewolff/software-architektur.tv/index.md

 stellen.
 Die Aufnahme stehen danach als Video und Podcast zur Verfügung.

-# Freitag 5.7.
+# Friday 5.7.
 13:00 CEST Nick Tune about Architecture Modernization

 With so much legacy software around, modernizing the architecture and the software has become a major challenge that almost every project